nginxinc/nginx-wiki/source/modules/echo.rst

 Sleeps for the time period specified by the argument, which is in seconds.

-This operation is non-blocking on server side, so unlike the `echo_blocking_sleep`_ directive, it won't block the whole Nginx worker process.
+This operation is non-blocking on server side, so unlike the `echo_blocking_sleep`_ directive, it won't block the whole NGINX worker process.

 The period might takes three digits after the decimal point and must be greater than 0.001.